Nicc12/Hospital-Readmissions/README.md

 # Hospital Readmissions Analysis, Predictor, and Visualization 🏥

 Utilizing python, sql, and powerBI I created a random forest predictor of hospital readmissions that held 73% accuracy, Identified key varaibles in the prediction of readmissions, and present insights on a powerBI dashboard.

-**Project objective**: To develop a robust machine learning predictor for readmission risk among hospital patients.
-The project's goal is to help hospitals identify high-risk patients and implement preventative care strategies that reduce readmission rates and promote long-term wellness.

-**Key Findings**:
-* The random forest model out preformed the logistic regression model on prediction power of Readmission patients while maintaining an overall accuracy of 73%
-* SerumSodium held importance in all models conducted
-* Hemoglobin and CardiacTroponin also held importance, altering between 2nd and 3rd on logistic models
-* BetaBlockers took 2nd in random forest importance

 ### Tech & Methods ⚙️